latebit-io/.github/profile/README.md

 ## 🙋‍♀️ About lateflip.io

-Lateflip.io is a `startup` craftmanship consulting, contracting, and software development group (Yes ☺ we have some of our own solutions).
+Lateflip.io is a `startup` crafty consulting, contracting, and software development group (Yes ☺ we have some of our own solutions).

 We love to do project based work and can help with your next big idea or project!
 We strive to keep relationships with all our clients and love to create partnerships.
 When you need us again, we can hit the ground running!